25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Looking for the best beaches in UK?
 You don’t need to go abroad to find some amazing beaches in England!
-You might even be surprised to hear that we think the British beaches mentioned in this post could be Australian beaches because they are that beautiful!
+You might even be surprised to hear that we think the beaches in the UK mentioned in this guide look like they could be Australian beaches because they are that beautiful!

-All of the beaches in UK mentioned don’t only look like they could be in Australia but have an English twist with rolling hills, forts, castles, wild swimming holes and a whole lot more to discover.
+Add in an English twist with rolling hills, forts, castles, wild swimming holes and a whole lot more to discover, and you’ve got yourself some of the finest beaches in the uk to choose from.

-We only mention 1 pebbled beach in UK in this post!
+We only mention a couple of pebble beaches in UK in this post!

-We only mention the best sandy beaches in UK except for one pebbled beach, purely because both of us were gobsmacked at how amazing it was.
+We only mention the best sandy beaches in UK except for a couple of pebble beaches, purely because both of us were gobsmacked at how amazing one of them was, plus the other shingle beach is totally iconic (check out our 36 Best Things To Do In Brighton Guide if you’re looking for information on what to do there!).
 Otherwise we’re trying to stay as closely as possible to what could be Aussie beaches in England to show you how you can have the best beach holidays in UK.

 From sandy beaches near London, to Devon beaches, and the best beaches in South England, we mention some of the best seaside towns in UK in this post.